acbarrentine/chimera-md/readme.md

 ## Customizing the server

-There are 4 different possible levels of customization points for the Chimera-md server.
+There's a few different possible levels of customization points for the Chimera-md server.
 In increasing complexity, these are:

 1.  `/home/style/site.css`